With state-regulated online poker rooms a distant prospect in Tennessee, the US-wide site Global Poker makes for a solid

 There are some advantages of being the only legal online poker site in Tennessee.

 Without competition, there is little incentive for Global Poker to offer a sign-up bonus.
-Nevertheless, new players can receive a generous 20 in free Sweeps Coins when they verify their account through SMS.
+Nevertheless, new players can generously receive 20 free Sweeps Coins when they verify their account through SMS.

 Another incentive available is a free-roll poker tournament for newly registered players.
 The prize pool for these games is a generous 1,000 Sweeps.

 As part of the legal compliance for sweepstakes gaming, there has to be a way of entering for free.
 You can claim 5 Sweeps Coins by sending a letter to an address given in the small print at Global Poker.
 You’ll need your personal and account details, and you must allow for processing time.

 Check the promotions link on the main page regularly; there are a lot of offers coming around.
 These include the Global Poker Championship, the new online poker tournament event.
 The last one had 1 million in guaranteed prize pools, underscoring the size of the player pool at this site.